webignition/bas-spec/test-syntax.md

 A test is comprised of two parts:
  - a series of [actions](/action-syntax.md) to be performed in order to get the page under test into the correct state
  - a set of [assertions](/assertion-syntax.md) to be evaluated in order to determine that the correct state has been achieved

-## Format Definitions

-Examples use special tokens to denote non-literal text.

-- `{variable-placeholder}`: indicates where a variable value is to be used
-- `[...]`: square brackets denote optional syntax that can be omitted

 ## Syntax